aeternity/protocol/channels/OFF-CHAIN.md

-The payload (`data`) must be the latest mutually signed offchain state, and the clients must verify that they have the corresponding state trees to match the state (otherwise, it will not be possible to close the channel later on.)
+The payload (`data`) must be the latest mutually signed offchain state, and the clients must verify that they have the corresponding state trees to match the state (otherwise, it will not be possible to use the channel later on.)

 In the `epoch` implementation, the state trees are cached inside the node.
 Note that if the node restarts, cached data is not likely to survive (it is